bouchramohamedlemine/Art-Generator/README.md

 condition the model on the class of images to generate.
 The generated images were evaluated based on their creativity, inheritance and diversity.
 Evaluation metrics showed that the model generates highly creative and diverse images while inheriting most key attributes of most classes.

+The dataset that was used can be found at: https://drive.google.com/drive/folders/1ITpYFT-uMIIkjeLiXjbUNsmarNAN4Zxk?usp=drive_link